drakkan/sftpgo/docs/howto/two-factor-authentication.md

   },
 ```

-The `issuer` and `algo` are exposed to the authenticators apps.
+The `issuer` and `algo` are visible/used in the authenticators apps.
 For example, you could set your company/organization name as `issuer` and an `algo` appropriate for your target apps/devices.
 The supported algorithms are: `sha1`, `sha256`, `sha512`.
 Currently Google Authenticator app on iPhone seems to only support `sha1`, please check the compatibility with your target apps/device before setting a different algorithm.

 You can also define multiple configurations, for example one that uses `sha256` or `sha512` and another one that uses `sha1` and instruct your users to use the appropriate configuration for their devices/apps.
 The algorithm should not be changed if there are users or admins using the configuration.
-The `name` is exposed to the users/admins when they select the 2FA configuration to use and it must be unique.
+The `name` is visible to the users/admins when they select the 2FA configuration to use and it must be unique.
 A configuration name should not be changed if there are users or admins using it.

 SFTPGo can use 2FA for `HTTP`, `SSH` (SFTP, SCP) and `FTP` protocols.
 If you plan to use 2FA with `SSH` you have to enable the keyboard interactive authentication which is disabled by default.